I’m hardly the first guy to ponder the end of television, merely the last.

 I studied their faces for signs of affectation, but there was none.
-The freshman said, “watch the Internet” as effortlessly as someone like me would say, “watch television,” and his friend didn’t blink an eye.
+The freshman said, “watch the Internet” as easily as someone like me would say, “watch television,” and his friend didn’t blink an eye.

-That was the moment I realized that we may be in a new age, or at least out of the old one.
+That was the moment I realized that we may be in a new age, or at least out of the old one.,

 The use of the verb ‘watch’ drove the point home.
 When I was a kid there were two kinds of people: those who “watched television” and those who “looked at television.”

-I was sharply aware of the chasm between lookers and watchers.
+I was acutely aware of the chasm between lookers and watchers.
 Everyone I knew watched TV.
 “Looking” at television was an instant giveaway of someone who was too old or anachronistic to embrace the game-changing nature of what TV was.

 Watching indicates a deeper personal interaction between subject and object– tracking it, engaging it with your full attention; whereas looking suggests something more passive, a physical and emotional disconnect between subject and object.